Comark Demo

 VitePress

-Using Comark component syntax natively in VitePress via @comark/markdown-it.
+Using Comark component syntax natively in VitePress via the comark syntax plugin.

 demo.md